 Elementary School Manager

 San Diego State University- B.S. in Kinesiology with an emphasis in Rehabilitation Science

 Jennifer was raised in El Salvador and moved to the United States when she was 16 years old.
 She has been able to experience first-hand the distinct differences in academic resources among underrepresented communities and thus made education and learning a priority in her life.
 Jennifer became the first in her family to pursue higher education.
 She obtained a double degree in Kinesiology with an emphasis in Rehabilitation Science and Spanish from SDSU.
 Through involvement in the community, Jennifer has made an effort to ensure equal academic opportunities for students interested in achieving higher education.

 Passions: Jennifer is passionate about education and believes that being part of BLCI will help her achieve her career goal of making a positive impact in children’s future.

 Favorite Quote: "Too often we underestimate the power of a touch, a smile, a kind word, a listening ear, an honest compliment, or the smallest act of caring, all of which have the potential to turn a life around." - Leo Buscaglia

-    University of Colorado – Bachelor of Arts in Anthropology
+University of San Diego – Bachelor of Arts in Communication Studies

 University of Phoenix – Bachelor of Arts in Business Management